AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 </center>

-####Procedure
+#### Procedure
 The set-up described in the experimental apparatus was used.
 A basin was placed on a scale at the bottom of the strings.
 A timer was started when water was poured into the input basin.
 First, qualitative results were noted.
 Then, weight measurements of the basin on the scale were taken at various times for 2 hours.
 From these measurements, the flow rates of the water on the strings at times throughout the 2 hours were calculated.
+Reference the [Grouped Strings Capillary Action Experiment Manual](#Group-Strings-Capillary-Action-Experiment-Manual) for a detailed explanation of the procedure.

-### Single Aramid String Experiment
+### Single Aramid Rope Experiment
 #### Objective of Experiment
-The objective of the single Aramid string experiment was to qualitatively examine how the water flowed down the string and to determine whether it could be a potential material for a string digester.
+The objective of the single Aramid rope experiment was to qualitatively examine how the water flowed down the rope and to determine whether it could be a potential material for a string digester.

 #### Experimental Apparatus
-The top of a 36 inch Aramid string was tied to a Dacron string loop in order to hook it onto the bottom of a scale.
-The scale, which measured the weight of the string, was placed on top of two support beams above the lab bench.
-Orange-yellow color-coded micro-tubing (ID: 0.05) connected to a peristaltic pump was draped over the support beam and taped onto a flat rod between the two beams so that the tubing was fixed just above the top of the string.
-The idea was to allow the tubing to hang just above the string so that it could release water directly on top of the string.
+The top of a 36 inch Aramid rope was tied to a Dacron string loop in order to hook it onto the bottom of a scale.
+The scale, which measured the weight of the rope, was placed on top of two support beams above the lab bench.
+Orange-yellow color-coded micro-tubing (ID: 0.05) connected to a peristaltic pump was draped over the support beam and taped onto a flat rod between the two beams so that the tubing was fixed just above the top of the rope.
+The idea was to allow the tubing to hang just above the rope so that it could release water directly on top of the rope.
+Reference the [Single Aramid Rope Experiment Manual](#Single-Aramid-Rope-Experiment-Manual) for a detailed explanation of the set-up.

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/zoomedoutaramid.jpeg?raw=true" height = 400>

-**Figure 14.** Zoomed out view of Aramid string hanging from scale.
+**Figure 14.** Zoomed out view of Aramid rope hanging from scale.

 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/zoomedinaramid.jpeg?raw=true" height = 400>

-**Figure 15.** Zoomed in view of microtubing propped directly above the top of the Aramid string and the Dacron string loop connecting the Aramid string to the scale.
+**Figure 15.** Zoomed in view of microtubing propped directly above the top of the Aramid rope and the Dacron string loop connecting the Aramid rope to the scale.

 </center>

-####Procedure
+#### Procedure
-A basin was placed directly underneath the string in order to catch the water leaving the string.
+A basin was placed directly underneath the rope in order to catch the water leaving the rope.
 Because this experiment was mostly for qualitative purposes, quantitative data was not taken.
-Once water was released from the tubing and flowed on to the string, observations on how uniformly and quickly the water flowed down the string were recorded.
+Once water was released from the tubing and flowed on to the rope, observations on how uniformly and quickly the water flowed down the rope were recorded.
+Reference the [Single Aramid Rope Experiment Manual](#Single-Aramid-Rope-Experiment-Manual) for a detailed explanation of the procedure.

 ## Results and Analysis